-The following discussion and analysis should be read in conjunction with the section "Selected Historical Consolidated Financial and Operating Data," the unaudited consolidated financial statements and accompanying notes thereto included elsewhere in this prospectus.
+The following discussion and analysis should be read in conjunction with the section "Selected Historical Consolidated Financial and Operating Data," the unaudited consolidated financial statements and accompanying notes thereto, and the audited consolidated financial statements and accompanying notes thereto included elsewhere in this prospectus.
 Unless otherwise noted, all of the financial information in this prospectus is consolidated financial information for Tempur-Pedic International Inc. or its predecessors.
 The forward-looking statements in this discussion regarding the mattress and pillow industries, our expectations regarding our future performance, liquidity and capital resources and other non-historical statements in this discussion include numerous risks and uncertainties, as described under "Risk Factors" and elsewhere in this prospectus.
 Our actual results may differ materially from those contained in any forward-looking statements.
 Except as may be required by law, we undertake no obligation to publicly update or revise any of the forward-looking statements contained herein.